Easy tostones recipe (twice-fried plantains) made with unripe green plantains is a classic Latin staple. The best side dish or appetizer!

 Since I was a kid, I’d watch my mom make tostones for the family.
 There were somehow ALWAYS green plantains in the house.
 It’s almost like they would magically appear.
 It was always on the grocery list and they were always part of our weekly meals.

 To me, they are the perfect side dish for just about any comfort food.
 Plus they remind me of home.
 No one makes them like my mom.
 Perfectly flattened, crispy, salty.
 She has a gift.
-Let me walk you through the process.
+Let me show you how I make my tostones recipe.

 What are tostones?